Spring has moved along, but beets and beet greens at our house have not.

 - ½ cup toasted pumpkin seeds

-- In a large bowl toss arugula with a couple spoon fulls of shaken dressing until all leaves are just coated but not heavy with dressing.
+- In a large bowl toss arugula with a couple of spoon fulls of shaken dressing until all leaves are just coated but not heavy with dressing.

 - Divide greens among individual serving plates.